 - According to current Korean laws and regulations that affect international schools in Korea, Korean students will make up no more than 30% with an additional 10% Korean national with restrictions from Daegu Department of Education (DDOE) of DIS’ total capacity.

-Please see the schedule below for application timelines.
-These timelines apply to Korean nationals only, as international students are accepted on a rolling admissions basis.
+Please see the schedule below 'Application Process' tab.
+International students are accepted on a rolling admissions basis.

 Once all of the required application and supporting documents are received, the candidate can be considered for admission if space is available at the appropriate grade level and the application is approved.
 If a grade level is at capacity, we will maintain a waiting list.